xapi-project/xen-test-vm/README.md

 # Xen Test VM

-This repository contains OCaml code to build a minimal para-virtualised kernel to run on the Xen hypervisor for testing Xen.
+This repository contains OCaml code to build a minimal para-virtualised kernel to run on the Xen hypervisor for testing Xen Server.
 The kernel is built using the Mirage unikernel framework.

 # Binary Releases

 Binary releases are hosted on [GitHub](https://github.com/xapi-project/xen-test-vm/releases) as `xen-test.vm.gz`.
+(Please check the correct version for the latest binary release.)

-    VERSION="0.0.5"
+    VERSION="0.1.5"
     GH="https://github.com/xapi-project"
     VM="$GH/xen-test-vm/releases/download/$VERSION/test-vm.xen.gz"
     KERNEL="xen-test-vm-${VERSION//./-}.xen.gz"